Eberhardt School featured in “Best 296 Business Schools: 2013 Edition”

 - Robert E. Ferguson MBA Endowed Scholarship

-- Joseph Kaeslin Memorial Endowed Scholarship
+- Josef Kaeslin Memorial Endowed Scholarship

 - Marian & George Malloy Endowed MBA Scholarship

 MBA Graduate assistants work a specified number of hours with faculty members on research projects, undergraduate course or graduate management programs support.
 The standard graduate assistantship award is for one-third tuition remission.
 Applicants with GMAT scores above 600 and an upper-division GPA of 3.25 or above are eligible for an award of up to one-half tuition as an Eberhardt Scholars recipient.

 Loan funds are available for qualified graduate students from either the Federal Direct Stafford or Federal Perkins Loan programs.
 The Federal Direct Stafford Loan program offers subsidized and unsubsidized loans to those who have demonstrated financial need.
 The Federal Perkins Loan offers low-interest loans primarily for students who demonstrate high financial need.